The gift of a name...

 A tale of two Francis-es

-Seuss writes, “Many given names used in Hungarian are Saints’ and Biblical names.
+Suess writes, “Many given names used in Hungarian are Saints’ and Biblical names.
 Diminutives used in addressing good friends, acquaintances and children became the best known given name of a man or woman.
 Many names and nicknames are expressed diminutively by adding the suffixes –ka, -ika, and –ke.”

-Seuss gives several examples of the use of these Hungarian suffixes, including Ilonka for Ilona and Péterke for Péter.
+Suess gives several examples of the use of these Hungarian suffixes, including Ilonka for Ilona and Péterke for Péter.
 He also mentions other traditional nicknames such as Feri for Ferencz, and Pista or Pityu for Istvan.
 The guide includes a list of most of the common Hungarian given names and their English equivalents (if they have one).

 From Ujlaki Ferenczné to Mrs. Helen Ulaky